 IX.
-Sexual Encounter Center - A business or commercial enterprise that as one of its primary business purposes offers for any form of consideration (A) physical contact in the form of wrestling or tumbling between persons of the opposite sex; or (B) activities between male and female persons and/or persons of the same sex when one or more persons is in the state of nudity, or where the activities are characterized by (A) or (B) an emphasis the definition activities which meets of "harmful minors" and/or "sexual conduct" as set forth in RSA 571-B:1.
+Sexual Encounter Center - A business or commercial enterprise that as one of its primary business purposes offers for any form of consideration (A) physical contact in the form of wrestling or tumbling between persons of the opposite sex; or (B) activities between male and female persons and/or persons of the same sex when one or more persons is in the state of nudity, or where the activities in (A) or (B) are characterized by an emphasis on the definition activities which meets of "harmful to minors" and/or "sexual conduct" as set forth in RSA 571-B:1.